- About Us

 Typical of the complex race discrimination work that Gordon Menzies does is Dominque v Broomfield School; a recent claim brought against a school involving numerous allegations of discrimination extending over a long period of time.
 He also has a strong focus on disability discrimination.
 Nicholas Baldock has recently been involved in complex age discrimination work.

-Ian Rees Phillips and Mukhtiar Singh have a particular interest in this type of work and Ian’s recent experience includes discrimination issues that may arise in the context of the recruitment sector.
+Ian Rees Phillips has a particular interest in this type of work and Ian’s recent experience includes discrimination issues that may arise in the context of the recruitment sector.
 Thazia Khan has worked on cases involving migrant domestic workers where issues of discrimination as well as potential breaches of National Minimum Wage Regulations were at issue.